unicodeveloper/laravel-paystack/README.md

  *  This fluent method does all the dirty work of sending a POST request with the form data
  *  to Paystack Api, then it gets the authorization Url and redirects the user to Paystack
  *  Payment Page.
 I abstracted all of it, so you don't have to worry about that.
- *  Just eat your cookies :cookie: while coding!
+ *  Just eat your cookies while coding!
  */
 Paystack::getAuthorizationUrl()->redirectNow();